Cuttin' Grass, Vol. 1: The Butcher Shoppe Sessions: Critical reception

 Stephen M. Deusner of Pitchfork rated the album 7.4 out of 10, stating that "As a country artist, Simpson is determinedly subversive; as a bluegrass artist, he’s incredibly conservative.
 There are none of the abrupt stylistic changes that made [A Sailor's Guide to Earth] sound as big as the world and none of the sonic experiments that made [Metamodern Sounds in Country Music] such a trip.
 Simpson can’t quite sustain a double album in this style, and Cuttin' Grass loses some steam toward the end.
 However, there are more than enough bracing moments here to make you wonder what Volume 2 will sound like".
 Stephen Thomas Erlewine gave the album 4.5 out of 5 in the review for AllMusic, concluding that "Part of Simpson's appeal lies in how he blurs genres, so it's a bit ironic that this single-minded collection is one of his best records, but it is: it's an album where the joy in the music's creation is palpable and infectious."
+Ross Jones of Holler rated the album 8 out of 10, writing that Simpson “doesn’t just reimagine his songs, he unveils their therapeutic powers at the most essential time,” and praising the record as cohesive and emotionally resonant.